 If it has been a while since you’ve weighed your RV, doing so is not a bad idea.
 As you add things to your rig, the weight inevitably increases.
 It is important not to exceed maximum weight ratings.
 You also need to ensure your tires are up to the task.
 Weighing your rig is the best way to know if you’re road-ready.

 Water Heater Anode Rod Replacement

-Some RV water heaters have an anode road that needs to be replaced periodically as part of your RV maintenance.
+Some RV water heaters have an anode road that needs to be replaced periodically as part of your RV maintenance checklist.
 The anode rod is located inside water heaters with steel tanks to prevent corrosion.